tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - If you are bothered by the uniqueness of your fiancé, ask yourself, “What will it be like to be married to a person like me in so many ways?
 What will it be like being married to someone so different than I am?
 Will I like it?”
 - In what way will the presence of Jesus Christ in your life help you adjust to differences in your future marriage?

+- What does the Word of God say about love?
+  - Look up the following passages of Scripture to discover love from God’s perspective.
+We suggest using a modern translation.
+What is the central thought or example in each passage?
+    - 1. Proverbs 17:17
+    - 2. Matthew 6:24
+    - 3. Matthew 22:37-39
+    - 4. Luke 6:27-35
+    - 5. Luke 10:25-37
+    - 6. John 3:16
+    - 7. John 13:34
+    - 8. Romans 13:8-10
+    - 9. Romans 14:15
+    - 10. 1 Corinthians 8:1
+    - 11. Galatians 2:20
+    - 12. Galatians 5:13
+    - 13. Galatians 6:2
+    - 14. Ephesians 4:2
+    - 15. Ephesians 5:2
+    - 16. Ephesians 5:25
+    - 17. Titus 2:3-5
+    - 18. 1 Peter 4:8
+    - 19. 1 John 3:16-18

+- First Corinthians 13:4-7 gives the Bible’s definition of love.
+These verses indicate that love consists of many elements.
+As you consider them below, give three creative examples of how each could be applied in your marriage.
+Be specific.
+  - 1. Suffers long—endures offenses, is not hasty, waits for the Lord to right all wrongs.
+  - 2. Is kind—not inconsiderate, seeks to help, is constructive, blesses when cursed, helps when hurt, demonstrates tenderness.
+  - 3. Is not envious, but content—is not jealous of another person’s success or competition.
+  - 4. Is not arrogant, but humble—not haughty, but lowly and gracious.
+  - 5. Is not boastful, but reserved—does not show off, try to impress, want to be the center of attraction.
+  - 6. Is not rude, but courteous.
+  - 7. Is not selfish, but self-forgetful.
+  - 8. Is not irritable, but good-tempered.
+  - 9. Is not vindictive or wrathful, but generous.
+  - 10. Does not delight in bringing another person’s sins to light, but rejoices when another person obeys the truth.
+  - 11. Is not rebellious, but brave; is circumspect when it comes to another person’s wrongdoing.
+  - 12. Is not suspicious, but trustful—not cynical, makes every allowance, looks for an explanation that will show the best in others.
+  - 13. Is not despondent, but hopeful—does not give up because it has been deceived or denied.
+  - 14. Is not conquerable, but invincible—can outlast problems.

+- **A Love Problem?**

+After eight years of marriage Ken tells a marriage counselor that he no longer has any romantic feelings for his wife.
+“It isn’t like when we were first married,” he says.
+“I knew without a doubt I loved her then.
+I had strong emotional feelings that were unmistakable.
+Now that is all gone.
+I admire her.
+She is a wonderful woman, a good wife and mother.
+I’m really more attracted to a girl I used to date in high school.”

+Sandy is frustrated over the whole matter.
+She says she loves her husband and children and wants to hold her family together.

+Neither wants a divorce.
+“How can I regain that loving feeling for my wife?” he asks.
+“Was it something I did to destroy his love for me?” she asks.

+1. What are the causes of the problem?

+Sandy

+Ken

+2. What should they do to resolve the problem?

+Sandy

+Ken

+3. What suggestions does Revelation 2:1-5 give on how to fall in love again?

+- **Your Marriage Needs Three Types of Love — Eros, Philia, Agape**

+Eros is the love that seeks sensual expression.
+Eros is romantic love, sexual love.
+It is inspired by the biological structure of human nature.
+The husband and wife, in a good marriage, will love each other romantically and erotically.

+In a good marriage, the husband and wife are also friends.
+Friendship means companionship, communication, and cooperation.
+This is known as philia.

+Agape is self-giving love, gift love, the love that goes on loving even when the other becomes unlovable.
+Agape love is not just something that happens to you; it’s something you make happen.
+Love is a personal act of commitment.
+Christ’s love (and hence the pattern for our love) is gift love.
+Christ’s love for us is sacrificial love.
+Christ’s love is unconditional.
+Christ’s love is an eternal love.
+Agape is kindness.
+It is being sympathetic, thoughtful, and sensitive to the needs of your loved one.
+Agape is contentment.
+Agape love is forgiving love.

+  - When you are married, what can you do to demonstrate these three kinds of love?
+For each word below, write five specific examples of what you will do to enhance your love relationship.
+  - What do you feel are the three main hindrances in marriage to developing love and continuing to grow?
+  - Your love will either live or die.
+What kills love?
+  - What do you do now to reinforce the behaviors that you enjoy?
+  - What will you do when you are married?
+  - How will the presence of Jesus Christ in your life help you to love your spouse through eros, philia, and agape love?

 # Quotes

 the unexamined life is not worth living - socrates